 Furthermore, while simple random sampling was \textit{involved}, it came after eliminating most software projects.
 Does claiming that a sample is good because we used probability sampling make any sense if we have previously excluded 99\% of the population?

 We suggest bypassing all this confusion by thinking of most quantitative studies as having a multistage sampling algorithm.
-Precisely defining what is the sampling frame and what is the sample is unnecessary; what matters is that the sampling procedures are clear enough to replicate and to understand how the sample might be biased.
-If the sample is retrieved using a script, simply provide the script in an appropriately archived replication package.
-Alternatively, if the sampling is performed manually, provide the precise, step-by-step algorithm used to determine the sample either in the main text (for shorter algorithms) or the replication package (for longer algorithms).
-In studies with many steps (e.g. systematic literature reviews) it may help to include a diagram that shows how many items were found or eliminated in each step \cite[cf.][Fig 1]{moher2009preferred}.
+Precisely defining what is the sampling frame and what is the sample is not as important as describing the sampling procedures clearly enough to enable others to replicate and understand how the sample might be biased.
+Authors should identify the population they want to generalize to and papers should reflect on how each step in the sampling algorithm could bias the results.

+If the sample is retrieved using a script, the script should be provided in an appropriately archived replication package.
+Alternatively, if the sampling is performed manually, the precise, step-by-step algorithm used to determine the sample should be provided either in the main text (for shorter algorithms) or the replication package (for longer algorithms).
+In studies with many steps (e.g. systematic literature reviews) consider a diagram showing how many items were found or eliminated in each step \cite[cf.][Fig 1]{moher2009preferred}.

 For some studies, sampling algorithms can be expressed in a single sentence such as `we selected Corporation Y because of our pre-existing relationship' or 'we recruited a convenience sample of students from the authors' university using our faculty's student email list.'
 There is nothing wrong with having a simple sampling algorithm as long as it is appropriate for the goals of the study.